Eimeria bovis: Epidemiology

 After new oocysts have been shed in the faeces of an infected animal factors in the environment affect how fast the oocysts sporulate and become infective.

 Outdoor environment, buildings and management (handling and density of animals, hygiene) can affect these conditions.

-When conditions favor sporulation of the oocysts the may become infective before the faeces are removed.
+When conditions favor sporulation of the oocysts they may become infective before the faeces are removed.

 Pathogenic Eimeria species, including E. bovis, can cause two types of epidemiological situations in a herd that also can manifest as a diasease outbreak:

-Winter coccidiosis/eimeriosis – animals becoming more susceptibile to infections due to cold and crowding of the animals facilitate the spread (housing of cattle at the end of a pasture season).
+Winter coccidiosis or eimeriosis – animals becoming more susceptibile to infections due to cold and crowding of the animals facilitate the spread (housing of cattle at the end of a pasture season).

-Summer coccidiosis/eimeriosis – susceptible animals ingesting overwintering oocysts on pastures on turn-out and increased sporulation of new oocysts due to increasing temperatures.
+Summer coccidiosis or eimeriosis – susceptible animals ingesting overwintering oocysts on pastures on turn-out and increased sporulation of new oocysts due to increasing temperatures.

 Eimeria bovis overwinter well in both soil and in faeces in temperate regions, and oocysts shed in the fall have a better chance of surviving until the next grazing season.
 Areas with shade on the pasture improve the survival chances of the oocyst.

 Predominantly calves are at risk.
 Outbreaks can result in high mortalities among young animals.
 Disease most commonly result in weight loss that can delay growth of the animal and affect the success as a production animal.